chabad360/hugo-gh-pages/README.md

 This Action builds your Hugo Site (using the latest Hugo Extended) and pushes it to Github Pages.

-This action also contains support for several Hugo Helpers:
+This action also contains support for several external Hugo Helpers:

 | Name | Support |
 | ---- | ------- |